Skip to main content

 250L mistakeBuying the fish at the length you see in the shop, not the adult length on its profile.
 The shop length is six months old at most.

-Good first pass (conservative community rules)
+Good first pass

-Beginner-peaceful picks (subset)
+Beginner-peaceful picks

-Caution (suitable by min tank, not a free “community” pass)
+Caution (fits the litres, not a free community pass)

-Fin nippers, semi-aggressive, advanced care, large groups, or may-eat-small-fish on file — may work in a mature, species-appropriate setup.
+Fin nippers, semi-aggressive fish, advanced care, big groups, or species that may eat smaller tank mates.
+Can work in a mature, species-appropriate setup.
+Not a starter mix.

-Showing 40 of 42 — open species pages for the rest.
+Showing 40 of 42.
+Open species pages for the rest.

 Specialist / high-load (even if min ≤ 250L)

-Predatory, aggressive, advanced, large group needs, or may-eat-small — not typical community-first stocking.
+Predatory, aggressive, advanced, large groups, or may-eat-small.
+Not a typical community-first stock.

 Most starter species are now inefficient at this volume.
 A 200L community plus a 50L nano makes more sense than a single 250L of neon tetras.
 Pair the volume with a species that uses it.
 A 5 cm centerpiece in a 250L wastes the footprint.